 Can a brisk walk really improve your health?
-How do people clock 10,000 steps a day when we’re so busy with work or school on most days of the week?
+How do people make an effort to break sedentary behaviour and get their daily steps in when we’re so busy with work or school on most days of the week?
 Participants of two HPB step challenges share their journey to better health through walking.

 Who: Sarah Lim, 43 Occupation: Public officer

-After fracturing her ankle 10 years ago, Sarah became less active in sports as she wanted to avoid high impact activities.
-She began to put on weight due to a lack of physical activity.
+After fracturing her ankle 10 years ago, Sarah became less active in sports as she wanted to avoid high impact activities as a result, she began to put on weight due to her sedentary lifestyle.

-Last year, after hearing about someone who lost weight—15kg in three months—just by brisk walking and dieting, Sarah became motivated to take charge of her health again.
-So when a friend introduced her to the National Steps Challenge™ (NSC), she joined promptly and collected her free fitness tracker from the Health Promotion Board (HPB).
+Last year, after hearing about someone who lost weight—15kg in three months—just by brisk walking and healthy eating, Sarah became motivated to take charge of her health again.
+So when a friend introduced her to the National Steps Challenge™ (NSC), she joined without hesitation and collected her free fitness tracker from the Health Promotion Board (HPB).

-Despite her sedentary job, Sarah began burning calories by clocking 7,500-10,000 steps daily — with no sweat, literally.
+Despite her sedentary job, Sarah began burning calories by making the effort to break prolong sedentary time with bouts of walking throughout her day — with no sweat, literally.
 “I can't stand the heat.
 After lunch, instead of walking outside, I'd walk around the mall with my colleagues.
 You'll feel better after walking more, especially when you're very full.

 “Sometimes, I'd also take the lift to a floor below my office and walk up the remaining flight of stairs.”